Unboxed-Software/solana-course/content/token-swap.md

 Note that our UI has a dropdown to allow users to select which token they would like to swap *from*, so we will have to create our instruction differently based on what the user selects.

 We’ll do this inside the `handleTransactionSubmit` function of the `/components/Swap.tsx` file.
-Once again, we will have to derive the user’s `Associated Token Addresses` for each token mint (Krypt Coin, Scrooge Coin, and Pool Token) and create the `tokenAccountPool` if it has not already exist.
+Once again, we will have to derive the user’s `Associated Token Addresses` for each token mint (Krypt Coin, Scrooge Coin, and Pool Token) and create the `tokenAccountPool` if it does not already exist.
 Additionally, we'll fetch the data for both the Krypt Coin and Scrooge Coin to account for the decimal precision of the tokens.

 ```tsx
 const handleTransactionSubmit = async () => {